GreatNateDev/Pokemon-Battle-Quest/README.md

 add all moves from gen 3\
 add a end to the game\
 BUGS:\
-i dont think you can fail at catching for some reason
+i dont think you can fail at catching for some reason\
+cant send out any mons